Data is currently being updated. Some features may be temporarily unstable.

 Parsing & Normalisation

-Raw HTML, PDF, and API responses are parsed, cleaned, and normalised into a unified schema covering disease name, case counts, deaths, and time period.
+Raw source payloads are cleaned and normalised into a shared PostgreSQL schema covering disease, country, cases, deaths, and period.

 3